OneSignal + Amplitude Integration Overview

 Add OneSignal to Amplitude

-In your Amplitude Destinations, add OneSignal.
+In your Amplitude Destinations, search for OneSignal.

 Add OneSignal Destination in Amplitude